 Providence Transitions Clinic

-The Center is currently working with partners in the Lifespan Hospital System, the City of Providence, and the RI Department of Corrections to establish a clinic-based program that will connect individuals leaving RI state prison who suffer from chronic illness with primary and behavioral health care, as well as case management services.
-The program is expected to launch in late 2017.
+The Center is currently working with partners in the Community Health Institute, the Rhode Island Hospital Center for Primary Care, and the RI Department of Corrections to establish a clinic-based program that will connect individuals leaving RI state prison who suffer from chronic illness with primary and behavioral health care, as well as case management services.
+The program launched in January 2018.

 LGBTQI Adults and Youth in Corrections

 Funded by the National Institute of Corrections, the Center has developed materials (pending publication) regarding best practices for the treatment of incarcerated Lesbian, Gay, Bisexual, Transgender, and Intersex adults and youth in correctional settings.
 The Center has worked very closely with the Fenway Institute on the projects, as well as other national experts.
 It is anticipated that the documents will be publicly available by mid-2017.